mmackenzie-syd/pint-slider/README.md

 * Auto Cell Width
 * Choose When To Switch To Mobile Version
 * Variable Speed Of Slide Movement
+* Images can be constrained in size (Supplements usually) or can expand to fill whole image container

 <br />